 extinct-a native species no longer existing or living.

 extirpated-a native species no longer occurring in the wild in the Lower Susquehanna River Watershed.

 exotic-a free-ranging escaped or released non-native species or variety; most are unwanted pets, domesticated farm animals, or zoo specimens.

-introduced-a non-native species released into the wild, including amphibians stocked to create temporary populations as well as those that establish self-sustaining breeding populations—often at the expense of one or more native species.
+introduced-a non-native species that, following its release into the wild, has established a self-sustaining breeding population—often at the expense of one or more native species.

 Federally Endangered-a native species listed by the United States government as imminently in danger of extinction.

 PA Endangered-a native species listed by the Commonwealth of Pennsylvania as imminently in danger of extinction or of extirpation as a breeding species in the state.

 MD Endangered-a native species listed by the State of Maryland as imminently in danger of extinction or of extirpation as a breeding species in the state.

 Federally Threatened-a native species listed by the United States government as under threat to become an endangered species in the foreseeable future.